devsecops/raindance/patterns/surface/external/README.md

 This document contains top-level taxonomy for targets, attacks and mitigations that have been classified as ***external***.

 Choosing an external target in this section means that you have chosen a path that begins with an external target.
 This path then gets enumerated by following your target to uncover attacks, weaknesses and mitigations that can be added to your ATTACKS.md file.
-In this section, the work is mostly done for you.
-You choose a target and the attack path and mitigations are enumberated.
 You can also arrive at an attack path through one of the other means: Assets, Attacks, or Mitigations.
+We'll continue to enumerate and evolve External targets and attack maps in this section.

 ## External Maps
 External maps begin with targets.
 Targets are then enriched with attacks and mitigations to help with implementation.